 At 31 December 2023, the Company met the targets on board diversity set out in Listing Rule 9.8.6R (9).
 As Coline McConville has stepped down from the Board, at the date of this report the Company no longer meets the target in LR9.8.6R(9)(a)(i) as 37.5% of the Board are women.
-The following table is included in compliance with Listing Rule 9.8.6R(10) in the format prescribed by that rule and set out in Listing Rule 9 Annex 2:
+The following table is included in compliance with Listing Rule 9.8.6R(10) in the format prescribed by that rule and set out in identifies as minority ethnic.
+At the end of the year and at the date of this report, the Board has met that recommendation.
+In its latest report,